Rbbt-Workflows/structure/workflow.md

 Functionalities regarding protein Structures

 This workflow offers several functionalities to explore the consequence of protein mutations.
-It reports features that overlap the mutations or that are in close physical proximity.
+It reports features that overlap the mutations, or that are in close physical proximity.

-The features reported include features domains, variants, helices, ligand binding residues, catalytic sites, transmembrane domains, InterPro domains, or known somatic mutations in different types of cancer.
+The features reported include protein domains, variants, helices, ligand binding residues, catalytic sites, transmembrane domains, InterPro domains, and known somatic mutations in different types of cancer.
 This information is extracted from resources such as UniProt, COSMIC, InterPro and Appris.
 It can also identify mutations affecting the interfaces of protein complexes.

 This workflow makes use of PDB files to calculate residues in close proximity.